A lot has been written about the negative effects of COVID-19 across a variety of industries.

-“As a workforce, sex workers are predominantly a mixture of precarious workers and the self-employed, being independent contractors who work in or for sex industry businesses, or sole traders who work independently for themselves.
+“As a workforce, sex workers are predominantly a mixture of precarious workers and the self-employed, being independent escorts who work in or for sex industry businesses, or sole traders who work independently for themselves.
 As such, sex workers are particularly marginalized in terms of the impact of the coronavirus, and many will still be excluded from the stimulus packages announced by the government.”

 This is pretty ironic considering less than six months ago, while the Australian government took weeks to respond to the bushfire crisis, sex workers stepped up, leveraging their online presences, rallying their followers and raising hundreds of thousands of dollars to help with fire relief efforts.

 Scarlet Alliance has set up an emergency fund for sex workers and we encourage you to donate what you can.

 We spoke to Vivienne Black, a private escort and escort coach located in Sydney, about how COVID-19 is affecting her livelihood and what she’s doing to help lift other workers up during this time.

 Is COVID-19 affecting your businesses and the ability to work?

 Yes.
 COVID-19 has unfortunately impacted almost everyone in the broader sex work community.
 The majority of sex workers, particularly those that do not have an already established online presence, are finding the adjustment to lockdown harsh.
 Many of us are worried about how long we’ll be out of work.
 Remember, sex workers don’t get paid leave for any reason.
 We only have an income as long as we have bookings.